 You should also notify your insurance agent of what type of work you are having done.
 If there is no record of new construction to your home, and get served with a lawsuit, your insurance can’t cover for you.

 Generally, there is no charge.
 In some rare cases there are structural concerns that may need to be addressed by an engineer.
 The fees associated will be quoted without any obligation.
 Ninety-nine percent of the time, Precision Remodeling will be able to use their expertise and bid your project free of charge.

-Word-of-mouth references has been Precision Remodeling’s most popular means of contracting.
-Our extensive experience translates into your peace of mind and satisfaction throughout the building process.
+Word-of-mouth references are Precision’s most popular means of contracting.
+Our extensive experience as a deck builder translates into your peace of mind and satisfaction throughout the building process.
 We will meet your requirements for space and function, design and budget maintenance.
-Our clients have responded very favorably to the process, and have expressed a high satisfaction level with our implementation.
+Our clients have responded favorably to the process and have expressed a top satisfaction level with our implementation.
 Some of our clients have called us back multiple times to complete their remodeling needs.
 Our best testimonials come from our many previous clients who have sent us their friends and neighbors and continue to be delighted with their choice of remodelers.
-We would be happy to provide a reference list, please contact us.
+We would be happy to provide a reference list.
+Please contact us.